dina-fouad/data-structures-and-algorithms/python/linked_list/README.md

 A singly linked list is a type of linked list that is unidirectional, that is, it can be traversed in only one direction from head to the last node (tail).

 ## Challenge
-it was hard to deal with 2 classes , but in general was good
+it was hard to deal with tests

 ## Approach & Efficiency
 O(n) for str function